technofocus-pte/secprodfndtndepth/Labs/Lab 09/Lab 9 - Microsoft Defender for Endpoint Incidents Management and Analysis.md

-# Microsoft Defender for Endpoint Incidents Management and Analysis
+# Lab 9 - Microsoft Defender for Endpoint Incidents Management and Analysis

 **Objective**